What’s the difference? Linguist Madalena Cruz-Ferreira considers the connotations associated with labelling foreigners as expats or immigrants.

 We could try integration into the host community.
 Maybe not a good differentiator, on second thought, in that my thesaurus gives ‘alien’ and ‘outsider’ as head synonyms of ‘foreigner’.
 Whether quartered in dedicated compounds or roughing it out there in the mainstream jungle, neither expats nor immigrants are renowned for assimilation skills.
 Perhaps because we all tend to build our home even, or perhaps especially, when away from home?

-I, for one, don’t see any difference between these two scenarios where I happened to play the role of confidant: the immigrant lady fussing about (substandard) standards of personal hygiene in her new country, and the expat lady who was devastated by her realisation that her favourite (home) brand of coffee wasn’t available where she had moved to.
+I, for one, don’t see any difference between these two scenarios where I happened to play the role of confidant: the immigrant lady fussing about (substandard) standards of personal hygiene in her new country, and the expat lady who was devastated by her realization that her favorite (home) brand of coffee wasn’t available where she had moved to.

 Could a differential (or do I mean deferential?) guest status in a host nation be it?
 The word expat does carry nicer connotations than the world immigrant, but connotations have nothing to do with what we are: whatever the labels we go by when we’re working in a new country, we’re aliens.
 We represent a nation within someone else’s nation, a foreign body in someone else’s eye.

-Even when we are officially recognised as citizens of more than one country – such as my Swedoguese children (Swedish/Portuguese) – that citizenship is always hyphenated and therefore is always ‘special’.
+Even when we are officially recognized as citizens of more than one country – such as my Swedish/Portuguese children – that citizenship is always hyphenated and therefore is always ‘special’.
 Vaidehi Ramanathan’s book Language Policies and (Dis)Citizenship explains the art of using citizenship as a weapon and/or shield, as needed.
 It is as if the countries ruled over us, the people.
 So no differences there either.

 The language of expats and immigrants